2015–2016 wave of violence in the Israeli–Palestinian conflict: Casualties

+The Guardian reported over 200 Palestinians killed, including 130 who allegedly carried out attacks.

 Incitement

 During the period of unrest, what role incitement played in triggering Palestinians to commit attacks against Israelis was debated.
 Israeli officials frequently blamed Palestinian leaders and organizations for incitement.
-Abbas was most often blamed, but many others such as Hamas, the Islamic Movement in Israel, Arab Israeli politicians, imams, Swedish Foreign Minister Margot Wallström, and UN Secretary General Ban Ki-Moon were also accused of encouraging or inciting violence.
+Abbas was most often blamed, but many others such as Hamas, the Islamic Movement in Israel, Arab Israeli politicians, imams, Swedish Foreign Minister Margot Wallström, and UN Secretary-General Ban Ki-moon were also accused of encouraging or inciting violence.

 A different source of incitement was social media.
 Several Palestinians were arrested over what they had posted online.

 By Abbas and the Palestinian Authority

 Netanyahu and other prominent Israeli politicians repeatedly alleged that Abbas was inciting Palestinians.
 For example, in October 2015, Netanyahu said that "there is no question that this wave of attacks was driven directly by the incitement, the incitement of Hamas, the incitement of the Islamist movement in Israel and the incitement, I am sorry to say, from president Abbas and the Palestinian Authority."
 His Education Minister, Naftali Bennett, claimed in an interview with BBC that Abbas was "inciting murder of Jews."

 American politicians, such as Secretary of State John Kerry and the Chairman of the House Foreign Affairs Committee Eliot Engel, also accused Abbas of incitement.

 Analysts, however, doubted that Abbas was inciting the violence.
 According to Mouin Rabbani, a senior fellow at the Institute for Palestine Studies think tank, "Abbas couldn't even incite a rabid dog" because, according to him, Abbas was a leader without authority or influence.
 According to Shin Bet, the violence was incited by the Islamic Movement in Israel and Hamas and not Abbas, who they claimed instructed his security forces to prevent attacks on Israelis.

 Social media expert Shimrit Meir believed that Abbas was encouraging violence, but that no one was listening to him because of his unpopularity.

 Abbas denied all allegations of incitement.
 In an interview sent on Israeli TV in March 2016 he claimed that Palestinian security forces were trying to prevent attacks.
 He proceeded to describe a raid of a school where they had found "70 boys and girls who were carrying knives.
 We talked to them about it and told them it was a mistake.
 'We don't want you to kill and die.
 We want you to live and the other to live.'"